manyducksco/borf/packages/client/src/Router/README.md

 # Router

 Mounts different components when the browser's URL changes.
+This is a "lazy" router, so the previous components will not be unmounted until another route that returns a component is mounted to replace it.

 ## How to Use